Educational institutions, school districts, student organizations, and private schools.

 (ii) Sales of meals to guests of students.

 (iii) Sales of meals or prepared foods in facilities which are generally open to the public, including those sold to students.
-(See also WAC 458-20-119
+For additional information on sales by caterers and food service contractors, see WAC 458-20-119

 ) and certain food products (RCW 82.08.0293

-(b) Amounts derived from charges between departments or institutions of the state of Washington, or between departments of the same entity, constitute interdepartmental charges and are not subject to the retailing or retail sales tax.
-(See WAC 458-20-201
+Amounts derived from charges between departments or institutions of the state of Washington, or between departments of the same entity, constitute interdepartmental charges and are not subject to the retailing B&O tax or retail sales tax.
+For additional information on interdepartmental charges, see WAC 458-20-201

-(c) Persons selling merchandise through vending machines should refer to WAC 458-20-187
+Persons selling through vending machines should refer to WAC 458-20-187

 (5) Deferred sales or use tax.

 Educational institutions, school districts, student organizations, and private schools are required to report the deferred sales or use tax upon the use of all tangible personal property purchased or acquired under conditions whereby the Washington retail sales tax has not been paid, unless a specific statutory exemption applies.
 If items are purchased for dual purposes (i.e., for both consumption and resale), a tax paid at source deduction may be claimed for the cost of the articles resold upon which retail sales tax was previously paid.
-(See WAC 458-20-102
+For additional information on reseller permits, see WAC 458-20-102

-(b) Use tax exemptions are also provided for the following:
+(b) Exemptions.
+Use tax exemptions are also provided for the following:

-(ii) Computers, computer components, computer accessories, or computer software irrevocably donated to any public or private nonprofit school or college in this state, as defined by chapter 84.36
+(ii) Computers, computer components, computer accessories, computer software, digital goods, or digital codes, irrevocably donated to any public or private nonprofit school or college in this state, as defined by chapter 84.36

 RCW.
 For the purposes of this exemption, RCW 82.04.215